-There are a growing number of food refill shops across the UK – you can find one near you by searching online.
-To cut down on waste packaging, take your own reusable containers to a refill shop and fill them with staples such as rice and pasta, fruit and veg.
-Some supermarkets are trialling refill schemes too.
+More than half (53%) of people questioned in our research plan on buying products with less packaging in 2021 and with the growing number of food refill shops across the UK, it’s easier than you may think to do so.
+Simply take your own reusable containers to a refill shop and fill them with staples such as rice and pasta, or fruit and veg.
+Some supermarkets are also trialling refill schemes too.

 3. Think about cleaner sources of energy